marwan116/blog/pages/posts/flaky_tests.md

 This test is flaky because it does not properly isolate the database state.

-More specifically, let's think of what happens when more than one process is running the same test suite which is a common scenario in CI pipelines where multiple workflows are running in parallel.
+More specifically, let's think of what happens when more than one process is running the same test function which is a common scenario in CI pipelines where multiple workflows are running in parallel.

 Given that the database is not properly isolated, the following sequence of events could occur:
 - Process 1 runs on machine 1 and executes the test `test_create_user_action` - it triggers the creation of a user named Alice